bibliodatos/bibliodatos/capstone/clean/views.md

 title: Data exploration
 ---

-## Database views used for data exploration and creating more complex queries
+## Database views

+### Used for data exploration, creating more complex queries, and creating csv's for import into Tableau

 ```sql